 Editor’s Note: Yeah, this is a long article.
-But if you ever need to complete a secure file transfer that contains financial, medical, or otherwise personal/private stuff, you need to know the techniques and concepts in this article.
+But if you ever need to send files securely – files that contain financial, medical, or otherwise personal/private stuff – you need to know the techniques and concepts in this article.
 So read it carefully.

 Tax time is upon us once again here in the US of A… ah, that magical time of year when you take hours and hours to collect the info that the IRS already has and calculate what they already know.